Science has revealed some staggering facts about spirituality and why it matters so much.

 - Helps us live healthier lives

 Stress accelerates the ageing process.
-Spiritual techniques like meditation, prayer, yoga, tai chi, and more, limit the effects of stress and thereby slow the ageing process.
+Spiritual techniques like meditation, prayer, yoga, tai chi, and more, limit the effects of stress.
+Therefore, they slow the ageing process.
 Just another amazing way in which spirituality is important.

-8. Helps you make sense of it all.
+8: Helps you make sense of it all

 Perhaps the universal benefit of spirituality is this: It helps us understand life.

 Other spiritualities have their own code of morals that they follow.
 However, most value compassion, mercy, truth, love, and kindness.
-And those traits are in themselves essential for our health and wellbeing.
+And those traits are in themselves essential for health and wellbeing.

 It’s clear that there is a huge importance of spirituality in life.
 So how do you become spiritual?

-How To Become Spiritual
+How To Become More Spiritual In Life

 It is not always easy to be spiritual.
 There are times when you will question your spirituality.
 My spirituality is love and compassion.
 And there are times when my loving, non-judgmental attitude is tested.

 - Read about different religions and beliefs

 - Appreciate art.
 For millennia, art has been intrinsically linked to spirituality.

-- Follow some spiritual blogs for inspiration
+- Follow spiritual blogs for inspiration.

 These are just some of the potential ways how to become spiritual.

-- Look for some meaning to it all.
+- Consider the meaning of it all.

-- Look to nature
+- Look to nature.

-- look to art
+- Appreciate art

-- look to beauty
+- Embrace beauty

-- look to everything in the world that is so miraculous that there simply must be some explanation for it.
+- Look to everything in the world that is so miraculous that there simply must be some explanation for it.